-OC: It is impossible not to be contemporary, except living in a bubble, a time capsule or in a state of severe stubbornness.
+OC: It is impossible not to be contemporary, except living in a bubble, a time capsule or in a state of severe obsession.
 Being aware of being implies a historical view of the individual.
 And that is very different.
-Being contemporary or not, is about the mere development of ideas in a technological framework of the time.
+Whether contemporary or not, it deals with the mere development of ideas in a technological framework of the time.
 That determines a shape in the look, yes, but only that.
-The same there are nuances.
+Still there are nuances.
 And that aspect can lead us to another discussion.

 AL: What kind of discussion?

 OC: Proposing a look is also the task of designers and artists.
 And that poetics is political.
-But the gaze of an era, of a moment, is also the gaze of those who put the price of products, let's say what is called the market.
-An NFT artist works from the scope of a social network, a specific currency, a critical economy and an arbitrary and current technological framework, all tools that effortlessly coexist in the market.
+But the look of an era, of a moment, is also the look of those who put the price on the products, let's say what is called the market.
+An NFT artist works from the scope of a social network, a certain currency, a critical economy and an arbitrary and current technological framework, all tools that coexist effortlessly in the market.
 There is no greater or lesser freedom in the tools, but a specific work on a standard accepted in advance.

 AL: Does this mean that there is no aesthetic alternative?
 How do digital platforms influence the current image?

-OC: Twenty years ago the archives were digitized as future data, today the image is articulated and constructed multidimensionally from a very high global availability.
+OC: Twenty years ago archives were digitized as future data, today the image is articulated and built multidimensionally from a very high global availability.
 This creates spaces of uncertainty, of discussion about the real as an end or the artificial as a means.
 I believe that if we had the tools, the freedom and the knowledge to create our own technological development, we would be investigating different strategies.
-Everything radically resembles the paradox of free market choice.
-Nobody buys the product they want, but chooses from those offered.
-There we evaluate costs, acquired tastes, needs, etc. It is clear that there is no freedom of choice, but rather a directed choice.
+It all radically resembles the paradox of free market choice.
+Nobody buys the product they want, but chooses among those that are offered.
+There we evaluate costs, acquired tastes, needs, etc. It is clear that there is no freedom in the choice, but a directed choice.
 That is the market since all time.

-«The relation of the artistic object with the human is abstract, irrational; without purpose, except the artist's own enjoyment »
+«The relationship of the artistic object with the human is abstract, irrational; without purpose, except the artist's own enjoyment»

-AL: Spatial geometry maintains a precise application from the Renaissance.
+AL: Spatial geometry maintains a precise application of the Renaissance.
 Could you think of some kind of break that allows a new way of documenting a design?

 OC: In principle, the purpose of this break would have to be defined.
 From the communication and design environment, for the moment it seems impossible to imagine a consensus regarding any crisis of classical representation, even avoiding defining the image as a fictional field.
-In the art environment, on the other hand, that crisis has been used as a language.
-The image in that aspect has, let's say, complete freedom since it is useless for any purpose, destiny or whatever you want to call it.
-There is no duty in representation; the experience is extended to the medium, the languages and the supports.
+In the art environment, on the other hand, that crisis has been used as language.
+The image in this aspect has, let's say, complete freedom since it is useless for any purpose, destination or whatever you want to call it.
+There is no duty in representation; the experience extends to the medium, languages and supports.
 Design, on the other hand, is pure communication.

 AL: So the spatial representation responds to a market rule?

-OC: A design object does not by definition have any aspect linked to subjectivity.
-I can use a crystal as a weapon, but I cannot sell it as such since it was created as a crystal.
+OC: By definition, a design object does not have any aspect linked to subjectivity.
+I can use a crystal as a weapon, but I can't sell it as such since it was created as a crystal.
 Objectively its design has nothing to do with death.
-The representation of an object in design refers to an objectivity in those terms and for that it agrees academically with classical geometry as much as composition with formal syntax.
-So we see the world later.
-This is how we learn it and compare it.
-Under that order.
-The aesthetic field is subsidiary of these configurations, being an argument of contemplation accepted by culture as immovable.
-In the sphere of art, on the other hand, a crystal can become a threat and in this context it can be credible to that concern.
+The representation of an object in design refers to an objectivity in these terms and for that it agrees academically with classical geometry as well as composition with formal syntax.
+This is how we see the world later.
+This is how we learn and compare it. under that order.
+The aesthetic field is subsidiary to these configurations, being an argument for contemplation accepted by culture as immovable.
+In the sphere of art, on the other hand, a crystal can become a threat and in that context appear credible for that concern.
 Contemporary music, radically removed from a formal academic language, articulates its technical notation through abstract drawings or strange schemes.
-But although the instruments are not formal, nor do the performers necessarily read melodies, the scores are visually coherent with the discourse.
-Whoever approaches spatial representation understands mainly that the core of the discussion is neither stylistic, nor formal, nor aesthetic, but political.
-In the poetics there are still spaces for discussion.
+But although the instruments are not formal nor do the performers necessarily read melodies, the scores are visually coherent with the discourse.
+Anyone who approaches spatial representation understands mainly that the core of the discussion is neither stylistic, nor formal, nor aesthetic, but rather political.
+In poetics there are still spaces for discussion.

-“Everything radically resembles the paradox of free market choice.
-Nobody buys the product they want, but chooses among those offered. "
+«Everything radically resembles the paradox of free market choice.
+Nobody buys the product they want, but chooses among those that are offered.»